En español | Which vaccines are available and who can get them?

 Some vaccination sites ask for proof of identity or eligibility.
 Bring a driver’s license or other state-issued ID that shows your name, age and state residency, along with your health insurance card, if you have one.
 You won’t be charged for the initial vaccine series, or a booster shot, but the vaccine provider may bill your insurer a fee for administering the vaccine.
 After your first shot, bring your vaccine card for subsequent shots.

-Most residents and staff of Ohio's long-term care facilities were offered first and second doses through a federal program that provided free on-site vaccinations in late 2020 and early 2021.
+How are vaccinations working in nursing homes and long-term care facilities?Most residents and staff of Ohio's long-term care facilities were offered first and second doses through a federal program that provided free on-site vaccinations in late 2020 and early 2021.
 The program has ended, but the federal government continues to allocate COVID-19 vaccines and boosters to pharmacies that are partnered with long-term care facilities to provide vaccinations, mainly on-site.

 Facilities that don’t have a pharmacy partner are encouraged to work with local or state health departments — or the federal government, if need be — to provide vaccinations.

+Do I have to pay for the vaccination?
 You should not have any out-of-pocket cost for getting the vaccine or a booster.
 AARP fought to make sure the federal government is covering the cost of the vaccine itself.

-Scammers are purporting to offer COVID vaccinations and treatments and trying to charge for them.
+Scammers are purporting to offer COVID vaccines and treatments and trying to charge for them.
 AARP's Fraud Watch Network is tracking the latest scams.

+What should I do with my vaccine card?
 You should get a small white card at your vaccination appointment with your name, birth date, name of the vaccine you received and the date it was administered.
-If you receive the Pfizer or Moderna vaccine, bring your card when you get your second shot.
+If you receive the Pfizer, Moderna or Novavax

 You may need your vaccine card to schedule a third vaccine dose, for certain immunocompromised people, or a booster shot.
 You may also need it for certain kinds of travel or other activities and may want to take a photo of it with your smartphone for your own records.
 But experts warn that posting a photo of your card to social media could make you vulnerable to identity theft.